— Tagline, Pokémon Mystery Dungeon: Red/Blue Rescue Team

 Disappears into Light: the player after completing the main arc in all three (Rescue Team, Explorers, and Gates to Infinity) games, albeit for slightly different reasons.

-Easter Egg: In Gates to Infinity, try running around your partner a lot.
+Easter Egg: In games past Red/Blue Rescue Team, try running around your partner a lot.
 They get dizzy and fall over.

 Elemental Rock-Paper-Scissors: More or less similar to the main series during gameplay.
 It is specifically hinted at during Sunflora's special mission in Sky, where she is warned that Spring Cave is likely to contain Fire-type Pokémon, and her type disadvantage against the outlaw Haunter (plural).